 The Sepulveda Basin Vision Plan sets out to establish a long-term strategic plan for the future of the Basin which will:

-- Investigate the natural functions of the LA River and its tributaries within the Basin, and
+- Create natural functioning of the LA River and Tributaries.

 Current Sepulveda Basin Amenities

-The Basin is currently home to parks, a wildlife preserve, three golf courses, an 80-acre sports field, an archery range, playgrounds, bike paths, hiking trails, tennis courts, a velodrome, Balboa Lake with boat rentals and fishing, the Balboa Park and Sports Center, a Japanese garden and a dog park.
+The Basin is currently home to parks, a wildlife preserve, three golf courses, an 80-acre sports field, an archery range, playgrounds, bike paths, hiking trails, tennis courts, a velodrome, Balboa Lake with boat rentals and fishing, the Balboa Park and Sports Center, a Japanese garden, cricket grounds at Woodley Park, model aircraft field and a dog park.
 An unpaved stretch of the Los Angeles River flows through the Basin surrounded by vegetation and is a home to wildlife.

 Photo Credit: OLIN